 And now, you’re little-bitty bathrobe is all done!
 Here are a few shots of my little one wearing his:

 It’s really a special thing to make cute and practical projects for the sweet babies and younger people in our lives.
 With this little bathrobe, you’ll have something to wrap up your baby/toddler in that isn’t quite as bulky as a towel.
 It’s also nice that they can move around in it and play in it.
 It can be worn on it’s own before pajamas(maybe even substituting for a towel with that nice absorbent cotton).
 Or, your little one can wear this over pajamas before bed to be nice and cozy.

-So, if you’d like to download the pattern for specific directions on how I stitched up this project, simply fill out the form below:
+So, if you’d like to download the pattern for specific directions on how I stitched up this project, simply grab it here:

 You may want to also pin this for later so that the project is easy to find.

 And please, reach out to me with any feedback you might have for this pattern!
 If enough people request a different size, I’ll get around to creating more options sooner rather than later.
 It would also be really cool to see completed projects, so if anyone wants to show me their completed toddler bathrobes, feel free to share!